Access my training

-If personal information is not recorded accurately, or is lost or disclosed to unauthorised people, then the implications for that person, and for your organisation, could be very serious.
+If personal information is not recorded accurately, or is lost or disclosed to unauthorised people, then the implications for that person and for your organisation, could be extremely serious.
+With the advent of the GDPR (General Data Protection Regulation) coming into effect in May 2018, data security issues – and courses to educate people working with information – have become even more important.

-Minimise the risks of a data leak and boost your Information Security knowledge with this short course.
+Minimise the risks of a data leak and boost your information security knowledge with this short information security training course.

 The importance of good recording, storage of information, and knowing when to share information are described using everyday scenarios in this two module overview course.

 If you have a role or responsibility at work within a health or social care setting, this course is for you.

 Responsible information sharing is key to delivering better and more efficient services; coordinated around the needs of children, young people and families.
 It’s especially important in light of new data privacy regulations.